sjanota/lysfptsfgg/packages/1-function-composition/Readme.md

 }
 ```

 Have you noticed that each variable (`db`, `allUSers`, `adultUsers`) is used only once, always in the next line?
 Looks like the variables are only cluttering the view.
-Me may be tempted to inline this and write something like the following:
+We may be tempted to inline this and write something like the following:

 ```typescript
 const getNamesOfAllAdultUsers = (db: DB): string[] =>
     findAllUsers(db).filter(isUserAdult).map(getUserName)
 ```

 JavaScript standard library makes extensive use of chaining and fluent APIs.
 It's really great at first glance, but has one big limitation: it's based on methods.
-This means that the implementation of `filter` function comes from `findAllUsers` and our function that uses it has no control over it.
+This means that the implementation of `filter` function comes from `findAllUsers` and our code that uses it has no control over it.
+What if `findAllUsers` API changes and it returns a Promise or something entirely different?
 There's a better way to do it.
 Let's meet `pipe`.

-`pipe` is a utility function that helps chaining functions in more functional way.
+`pipe` is a utility function that helps chaining functions in a more functional way.
 It takes result of one function and passes it as an argument to the next one.
 The concept is very popular in many programming languages (ex. `|` in bash, `|>` in Elixir).
 The signature looks more less like this:

 ```typescript
 declare const pipe: (init: A, fab: (a: A) => B, fbc: (b: B) => C, fcd: (c: C) => D) => D